2018 La Saline massacre

 On 13 November 2018, a massacre began within the La Saline slums of Port-au-Prince, Haiti.
-According to reports, 15 to 25 civilians were killed over a 24-hour period.
+According to reports, at least 71 civilians were killed over a 24-hour period.
 It is alleged that the killings were either due to local gang wars or the actions of Haitian officials attempting to quell anti-corruption protests.

 Background

-In October 2017, U.N. peacekeepers ended their mission in Haiti after 13 years.
-Since the departure of the U.N., the number of gang-controlled areas in the city has apparently grown.
+In October 2017, UN peacekeepers ended their mission in Haiti after 13 years.
+Since the departure of the UN, the number of gang-controlled areas in the city has apparently grown.

-The massacre occurred in the middle of various protests within Haiti: Jovenel Moïse was elected president in November 2016, but protestors saw him corrupt.
+The massacre occurred in the middle of various protests within Haiti: Jovenel Moïse was elected president in November 2016, but protestors saw him as corrupt.

 Incident

-Witness reports state that a police truck carrying uniformed men arrived in Port-au-Prince's La Saline slums at around 3 p.m. on 13 November 2018.
+Witness reports state that a police truck carrying uniformed men arrived in Port-au-Prince's La Saline slums at around 3 pm on 13 November 2018.
 The men then opened fire upon civilians, while local gang members killed others with gunfire and machetes.
-According to witnesses, a human-rights group, at least 21 men were killed in the massacre.
+According to witnesses, as well as a human-rights group, at least 21 men were killed in the massacre.
 A local human-rights group, Fondasyon Je Klere, estimated that between 15 and 25 people were killed.